oppia/oppia-android/Oppia-Bazel-Setup-Instructions.md

 ## Overview
 Bazel is an open-source build and test tool similar to Make, Maven, and Gradle.
 It uses a human-readable, high-level build language.

 ## Installation

+**WARNING: Do not use the Android Studio Bazel plugin, since it's currently not compatible with the project.**

 **We don't officially support Windows for now so the Windows instructions may not be complete and may require additional tweaking.**<br>

 1. Install Bazel from [here](https://docs.bazel.build/versions/master/install.html).